Ghosts of the Isles of Shoals, NH

 That 1873 murder was the subject of the movie, The Weight of Water.

 Sam Haley’s House may be more a reminder of his life than actually haunted.
 But, if you’re on Smuttynose Island and want to see a great historic landmark, Haley’s 18th century home is a must-see.
-For more of the history and lore of Haley and his home, see SeacoastNH.com’s Misty Legends of Sam Haley.
+For more of the history and lore of Haley and his home, see SeacoastNH.com’s many articles about the Isles of Shoals and especially the Haleys.

 Lunging Island may be haunted by the ghost of Blackbeard, or at least his 13th (or 15th?) wife who was abandoned there.
 The ghost of the wife is usually called “Lady-Ghost” and she was the subject of a 1992 children’s novel, Lady-Ghost of the Isles of Shoals.
 She’s sometimes seen as a milky figure, but more often heard whispering, “He will return.”
 (She’s also reported on Smuttynose Island.)